TRON-Bioinformatics/covigator/README.md

 ### Processes within the workflow

 #### Downloader

+The downloader requires the path where downloaded files will be stored.
+The configuration is done through environment variables.

+- `COVIGATOR_STORAGE_FOLDER`: the folder where files will be stored by the downloaded (default value `./data/covigator`)

 The downloader takes an ENA run, downloads all of its FASTQs, stores them in a folder structures such as `$COVIGATOR_STORAGE_FOLDER/${run_accession}`